The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 Critical

-Benefits & Insurance☐ Compare marketplace health insurance plans
+Benefits & Insurance☐ Compare market medical insurance coverage protection safety

 Critical

-☐ Track earnings per hour by task type
+☐ Track earnings per hour by prepare choice

 High

-Legal Protection☐ Form LLC to separate personal/business liability
+Legal Protection☐ Form LLC to separate personal/enterprise licensed obligation

-☐ Use written contracts for all client work
+☐ Use written contracts for all shopper work

 ☐ Document platform communications